srobo/kitbook/Judging.md

 # Judging

+Anything related to judging goes here.

 ## Roles

+Here is a description of the roles related to judging.

 ### Judge

-The judge is responsible for making the final word on any decision relating to teams in a game.
-Any decisions related to health and safety must not be made by the judge and instead must get passed on to the Health and Safety Coordinator.
-The judge may not bring in any subordinates.
+**Responsible for making the final word on any decision relating to teams in a game.**

+*⚠️ Any decisions related to health and safety must not be made by the judge and instead must get passed on to the Health and Safety Coordinator.*